Volvo XC90: XC90 T8 Excellence

 For 2017, a new "Excellence" trim level was introduced as a luxury-oriented version of the XC90.
 The Excellence offered a four-passenger (front/rear) seating configuration, which included rear "lounge" bucket seats that were heated and ventilated.
 Additional features included the Bowers and Wilkins premium surround-sound audio system with amplifier, heated and ventilated front and rear seats, a dual-pane panoramic power moonroof, rear seat entertainment system, and the "T8" plug-in hybrid (PHEV) powertrain.
 There were a limited number of additional options available for the Excellence trim.
 The Excellence trim was discontinued following the 2020 model year, leaving the Inscription as the top trim level of the XC90.

-Facelift (2019)
+2019 facelift

-In May 2019, for the 2020 model year, the Volvo XC90 received a mid-cycle facelift.
-The facelift included revised front and rear fascias, a new front grille design, and the previous Excellence trim was discontinued.
+In February 2019, for the 2020 model year, the XC90 received a mid-cycle facelift.
+The facelift included revised front and rear fascias includes a new front grille design, new exterior colours, new wheel designs, the Sensus infotainment system became compatible with Android Auto, and the addition of a new kinetic energy recovery braking system.

 For the 2021 model year, the "T8" powertrain was renamed the "XC90 Recharge".

-In 2021, for the 2022 model year, the base Momentum was replaced with the Core model, the R Design replaced with the Plus model, and the Inscription replaced with the Ultimate.
-All models include features as standard which were previously cost-extra options.
+In 2022, for the 2023 model year, the base Momentum was replaced with the Core and Plus models depending on options, the R Design replaced with Plus and Ultimate models optioned with the Dark Theme, and the Inscription replaced with Plus and Ultimate models optioned in the Bright Theme.
+The range now included various previously cost-extra options as standard features.

+In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US, denoted with a "B" distinction.

+In March 2024, the XC90 was the final Volvo car built with a diesel engine.

+2024 facelift

+In September 2024, for the 2025 model year, the XC90 received another facelift.
+Changes include a redesigned front fascia with new headlights and grille design, a modified front bumper, updated tinted LED taillights, a new 11.2-inch touchscreen infotainment system, increased interior storage spaces with a repositioned wireless charging pad, the dashboard features redesigned air vents and decorative materials made from recycled materials, and increased sound insulation.
+For 2025, the Ultimate trim was renamed Ultra.

 Markets

-Asia Markets
+Asia markets

 Volvos sold in Indonesia, the Philippines, Taiwan, Thailand, and Vietnam are all imported from Malaysia's Volvo factory in Shah Alam.

+The XC90 has also been selling in India since September 2015 coming from the Volvo plant in Bengaluru, India.